inouye-lab/starcraftdata-website/content/_index.md

     content:
       title: StarCraftImage
       subtitle: Dataset and code
-      text: This site is currently under construction. <br> <br> This will be ready by May 31st!
+      text: This site is currently under construction. <br> <br> For now, please see [our github repository](https://github.com/inouye-lab/starcraftimage) to see how you can use the `StarCraftImage` datasets!
        For more information or to be contacted when this is ready, please email us at [dinouye@purdue.edu](mailto:dinouye@purdue.edu)
     design:
       # See Page Builder docs for all section customization options.
       # Choose how many columns the section has.
 Valid values: '1' or '2'.